eddyzags/marathonw/README.md

 Resolver is a grpc resolver using Marathon framework for service discovery.
 A minimalistic library that uses Marathon, which is a container orchestration platform for Apache Mesos and Datacenter Operating (DC/OS), to interact with other services using name-based system discovery.
 Plus when scaling a service, the resolver is able to monitor all the running service's tasks simultaneously.

-integrate round robin balancing into a grpc client.

 # Features

 * Round-robin load balancing with [gRPC](https://godoc.org/google.golang.org/grpc#RoundRobin)